ima-nyush/Critical-Data-Visualization-F19/README.md

 - Instructions for this week's Coding Exercise can be found [here](labs/lab6/assignment).
   - in short, it's about altering this Lab's in-class coding to behave like this:
   ![lab6assignmentsmall](other/assets/lab6assignmentsmall.gif)
+  - push and submit your finished exercise to [the class wiki](https://github.com/leoneckert/cdv-fall19/wiki/Coding-Exercise:-Update-Transition-(week7))

 ## WEEK 7
 ## WEEK 8